sbseltzer/kioku-srs/MODEL.md

     -- files
   /ruby-scripting-engine
     -- files
+users.(config) - List of users and paths to their directories.
+By default these are within the Model tree.
+Users on some devices (such as Desktop) may wish to have their user located elsewhere on the Device.
+Since the Git repo starts within the User directory, it is appropriate to allow them to store it elsewhere on the Device so long as there's a reference to it here.
 /user-name.git - The bare repository.
 Only present on bare model hosts.
   /extern - Non-versioned data
 /user-name